Avian Sanctuary

 MODELS

-Right: Mid-fidelity model made from plywood.
-This model contains many features that remain consistent into the final model, including placement of entrances, nesting area size, inner perch/ platform size, wire mesh cover, and wood cover shape and size.
+Right: mid-fidelity plywood model; displays some features that remain consistent through final design, including: entrance placement, nesting area size, wire mesh cover, and wood cover shape

 3D Models